The open source parts of ProofPower and all the documentation may be obtained from this site. The documentation covers the following packages:

 The PDF documentation for PPDaz is freely available to anyone who is interested and the PPDaz software is available under a free licence for non-profit use.

-The recommended stable version of the open source distribution is working version 2.9.1w5.
+The stable version of the open source distribution is working version 2.9.1w8.
 It is available here.
 Before downloading the distribution, you may like to read the description of the changes in this release and the read-me file.
 This version works with Poly/ML 5.3 and later and should be compatible with most C/C++ developer kits (including those that default to 32-bit architecture and those like Apple's Xcode tools that default to 64-bit architecture).
 Some earlier versions are available here.
-If you want to see what is coming in the next release, experimental versions are filed here from time to time.
+Working snapshots of the latest version under development are filed here from time to time.

 OpenProofPower has been built and tested by Lemma 1 using: Poly/ML version 5.3 and 5.4; Standard ML of New Jersey (SML/NJ) version 110.54; x86 PC hardware, and Apple PowerPC and Intel hardware; Linux; OpenSolaris; Mac OS X with Apple's X11 distribution; Cygwin.
 For building and running ProofPower, Poly/ML is typically two to four times faster than SML/NJ and is the recommended compiler.